mmbman/Katagiri/zazen-instruction.md

 It’s not just eat *blindly*.
 With your *full* attention, your full kindness – then you eat.
 And then very naturally, you can see something else.

 So, that is zazen.
-But usually we always expect something before you do zazen, [we expect something] from the zazen.
+But usually we always expect something *before* you do zazen, [we expect something] *from* the zazen.
 Don’t you think so?
 So always your mind is spinning: “What is zazen?
 What’s the purpose of zazen?”
-If you do zazen, you have heard something about zazen from your friends, or from books: “Zazen makes you calm.”
-So very naturally you expect calmness; when you sit in zazen, then you expect the calmness.
+If you do zazen, you have heard something about zazen from your friends or from books: “Zazen makes you calm.”
+So very naturally when you sit in zazen you expect the calmness.
 But actually your mind is busy!
 It’s pretty hard to find the calmness.
-So you are confused very much.
+So you are confused very much!

 So calmness or not calmness, that is an intellectual understanding, temporarily.
 “What is zazen?
 What is the purpose?
 What do you mean?”
 Et cetera.
-“Why do you have to do it?”
+“Why do we have to do this?”
 Many reasons there.
-But when you start to do zazen, forget those explanations and just sit.
+But when you start to do zazen, *forget those explanations and just sit*.

-There are three points we have to follow: harmonizing body; harmonizing mind; harmonizing your breath.
-Three points, in zazen.
+There are three points we have to follow in zazen: harmonizing body, harmonizing mind, harmonizing your breath.
 So, let me show [you] first how to do zazen.
-And then I will explain a little bit, after that.
+And then after that, I will explain a little bit.

 #### 6:30